section-engineering-education/engineering-education/content/articles/continuous-integration-and-deployment-of-pipelines-with-flask-docker-and-github-actions/index.md

 In this stage, the application developed shall be packaged and built into images using their choice of a package manager like Docker.
 The application will also be shipped into containers with the configurations file required for its start-up.

 #### Test
-A Series of tests will run through the application for better performance.
+A series of tests will run through the application for better performance.
 Tests like `unit`, `integrating`, etc will be conducted during development.

 Other tests can be accomplished by the testers and quality assurance engineers.
 Several tools are capable of doing this but the most popular is Selenium.
 Other stages are done by the operation team and they are as follows:

 ##### Release
 This is where the stage of continuous integration begins.
-This stage will be repeated countless times whenever there is any update in the application.
+This stage will be repeated countless times whenever there is any update to the application.
 The popular tools used for this in the industry are Jenkins, GitHub Actions, Team City, and more.

 ##### Deploy
 An application that passed the continuous integration stage will proceed to the deployment stage.
 Staging will be the first thing here before deployment using tools like Ansible, Puppet or Chef.